tldr-pages/tldr/pages/common/rg.md

 `rg --files-with-matches {{pattern}}`

-- Invert matching.
-Show lines that do not match the given pattern:
+- Show lines that do not match the given pattern:

 `rg --invert-match {{pattern}}`